First Crusade: Peter the Hermit and the People's Crusade

 At a local level, the preaching of the First Crusade ignited the Rhineland massacres perpetrated against Jews.
-At the end of 1095 and beginning of 1096, months before the departure of the official crusade in August, there were attacks on Jewish communities in France and Germany.
+At the end of 1095 and the beginning of 1096, months before the departure of the official crusade in August, there were attacks on Jewish communities in France and Germany.
 In May 1096, Emicho of Flonheim (sometimes incorrectly known as Emicho of Leiningen) attacked the Jews at Speyer and Worms.
 Other unofficial crusaders from Swabia, led by Hartmann of Dillingen, along with French, English, Lotharingian and Flemish volunteers, led by Drogo of Nesle and William the Carpenter, as well as many locals, joined Emicho in the destruction of the Jewish community of Mainz at the end of May.
 In Mainz, one Jewish woman killed her children rather than let the crusaders kill them.
 Chief rabbi Kalonymus Ben Meshullam committed suicide in anticipation of being killed.
 Emicho's company then went on to Cologne, and others continued on to Trier, Metz, and other cities.
 Peter the Hermit also may have been involved in violence against the Jews, and an army led by a priest named Folkmar attacked Jews further east in Bohemia.

 Coloman of Hungary had to deal with the problems that the armies of the First Crusade caused during their march across his country towards the Holy Land in 1096.
 He crushed two crusader hordes that had been pillaging the kingdom.
 Emicho's army eventually continued into Hungary but was also defeated by Coloman, at which point, Emicho's followers dispersed.
 Some eventually joined the main armies, although Emicho himself went home.
 Many of the attackers seem to have wanted to force the Jews to convert, although they were also interested in acquiring money from them.
 Physical violence against Jews was never part of the church hierarchy's official policy for crusading, and the Christian bishops, especially the Archbishop of Cologne, did their best to protect the Jews.
 A decade before, the Bishop of Speyer had taken the step of providing the Jews of that city with a walled ghetto to protect them from Christian violence and given their chief rabbis the control of judicial matters in the quarter.
 Nevertheless, some also took money in return for their protection.
 The attacks may have originated in the belief that Jews and Muslims were equally enemies of Christ, and enemies were to be fought or converted to Christianity.

 From Clermont to Constantinople

-The four main crusader armies left Europe around the appointed time in August 1096.
-They took different routes to Constantinople, some through Eastern Europe and the Balkans, some crossing the Adriatic Sea.
-Coloman of Hungary allowed Godfrey and his troops to cross Hungary only after his brother, Baldwin was offered as a hostage to guarantee his troops' good conduct.
-They gathered outside the Roman-era Walls of Constantinople between November 1096 and April 1097.
-Hugh of Vermandois arrived first, followed by Godfrey, Raymond, and Bohemond.